elastic/e2e-testing/.ci/README.md

 export NODE_USER="centos"
 ```

-Make note of the ip address displayed in the ansible summary.
+A `${NODE_LABEL}-sshhosts` file will be created in the root directory of the project (default is `debian_amd64`).
+Check the IP address of the test node instance from there, or make note of the IP address displayed in the ansible summary.

 ### Setup test node